 - Relatives, including parents, grandparents, children (and step-children), grandchildren, brothers, sisters, uncles, aunts, nephews, nieces or cousins.

 - Half-relatives will be treated as full relatives.
 A foster child living with their foster parent is treated as living in the same household as their foster parent.

 - Any domestic staff are also included in the household if they are living rent-free in accommodation provided by the person for whom they are working.

 - Therefore three friends sharing together are considered three households.
 If a couple are sharing with a third person that would consist of two households.
 If a family rents a property that is a single household.
 If that family had an au-pair to look after their children that person would be included in their household.

 The Council’s requirements relating to room sizes and the number of kitchen and bathroom amenities within the HMO will vary depending on the number of individuals occupying the HMO.

-The Council currently specifies the standards given in the DASH Amenities & Space in HMOs guidance.
+The Council currently specifies the standards given in the DASH Amenities & Space in HMOs guidance (PDF).
 When specifying the kitchen amenity requirements within the DASH guidance, the Council would define the types of occupation of the HMO as follows:

 HMOs where occupants live as a cohesive group